 6.6.
-SolverPhase
+Solver phase

-A Solver can use multiple optimization algorithms in sequence.
-Each optimization algorithm is represented by a solverPhase.
-There is never more than 1 SolverPhase solving at the same time.
+A solver can use multiple optimization algorithms in sequence.
+Each optimization algorithm is represented by a solver Phase.
+There is never more than 1 Phase solving at the same time.

-Some SolverPhase implementations can combine techniques from multiple optimization algorithms, but they are still just 1 SolverPhase.
-For example: a local search SolverPhase can do simulated annealing with planning entity tabu.
+Some Phase implementations can combine techniques from multiple optimization algorithms, but they are still just 1 Phase.
+For example: a local search Phase can do simulated annealing with entity tabu.